justinmahar/SublimeCSAutocompletePlus/README.md

 		}
 ```

+In `CoffeeScript Autocomplete Plus Built-In Types.sublime-settings`:

+* `coffee_autocomplete_plus_built_in_types` -- Built-in types, like Object, Array, and String.
+  - These are JavaScript's build-in types.
+These specs were gleaned from the [Mozilla MDN](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects).
+  - Any of the built-in types can be disabled, if you'd like.
+Change the `enabled` property to `false`.

-To configure these settings, open Preferences -> Package Settings -> CoffeeScript Autocomplete Plus -> Settings.
+To configure these settings, open Preferences -> Package Settings -> CoffeeScript Autocomplete Plus.
 It is not recommended that you change the Default settings as they will be overwritten by plugin updates.
 Instead, make your changes in User settings, which will override the Default settings.

-Key bindings can be changed by navigating to Preferences -> Package Settings -> CoffeeScript Autocomplete Plus -> Key Bindings.
-Same spiel as before about where to put your settings.

 Limitations and Plans
 ---------------------